Home » Appraisal » Licensing » North Carolina » Requirements

 Address: 5830 Six Forks Road, Raleigh, NC 27609

-FAQs for how to become an appraiser in North Carolina
+FAQs about how to become an appraiser in NC

 Should I get my North Carolina appraiser license?

-Starting an appraisal business in North Carolina has lower costs and risks than other professions.
-Even in a slower real estate market, there’s a steady need for appraisers, especially for tasks like estate planning or in the case of a divorce settlement.
-This flexibility empowers appraisers to manage their earnings and enjoy a schedule that works for them.
+The appraisal profession offers the opportunity to build a steady career with a good income and a lot of flexibility.
+Starting an appraisal business in North Carolina has lower costs and risks compared to other small businesses.
+Even in a slower real estate market, there’s a steady need for appraisers, especially for tasks like estate planning and divorce settlement.
+This flexibility empowers appraisers to manage their earnings and enjoy a schedule that works for their lifestyle.

-How long does it take to become an appraiser in North Carolina?
+How long does it take to become an appraiser in NC?

-Can I work as an appraiser with an out-of-state license?
+Can I work as an appraiser in North Carolina with an out-of-state license?

-Yes, you can work as an appraiser in North Carolina without having to take additional classes or pass an exam so long as your former state’s requirements meet all the appraisal qualification criteria set up by the Appraisal Foundation.
+Yes, if you are currently licensed in another state, you can work as an appraiser in North Carolina without having to take additional classes or pass an exam, as long as your former state’s requirements meet all the appraisal qualification criteria set up by the Appraisal Foundation.

 You will just need to submit a letter of good standing from the appraiser licensing board of your former state, issued under seal within 30 days of the date you applied for your license in that state if you aren’t active on the Appraisal Subcommittee’s National Registry.